Your cart

 Because of its attractive "berries", this tree is often used as a winter ornamental plant and branches may be collected for use as Christmas decorations.
 The Audubon society specifically included I. decidua among their recommendations for bird-safe outdoor holiday decorations.

-From March to May small white flowers bloom among the leaves which produce small Drupe fruits ripening in early autumn.
-Fruits are red, with a diameter of 4-8 mm.
-Following leaf drop, fruits persist on the tree throughout the winter producing a showy winter sight against the bare branches.
+From March to May small white flowers bloom among the leaves which produce small fruits ripening in early autumn.
+After the leaves have dropped for the Fall, the fruits persist on the tree throughout the winter producing a showy winter sight against the bare branches.
 While they have reached maturity by autumn, producing 3-5 seeds each, it is not until the spring, after they've been exposed to freezing and thawing, that the bitter fruits become a favorite food source of many birds and mammals.

 It prefers land in floodplains and the margins of swamps or lakes, and grows at elevations up to about 360 m.
 It can often be found on limestone glades and bluffs, along streams in wet woods, and in lowland valleys, sloughs and swamps.